adambard/learnxinyminutes-docs/ocaml.html.markdown

 val a : int = 99
 ```

-For a source file you can use "ocamlc -i /path/to/file.ml" command
+For a source file you can use the `ocamlc -i /path/to/file.ml` command
-to print all names and type signatures.
+to print all names and type signatures

 ```
 $ cat sigtest.ml